pomerium/pomerium/docs/docs/security.md

 ## User Identity and Context

-Part of Pomerium's strength comes from the ability we provide to pass user identity and context to your upstream service.
+Part of Pomerium's strength comes from the ability to pass user identity and context to your upstream service.
 This enables repeated verification of authorization throughout a system.

 - [Getting the user's identity](/docs/topics/getting-users-identity.md) details the JWT Pomerium creates to identify the user in any given request.
 - [Original User Context](/docs/topics/original-request-context.md) explains how to pass along the user context when upstream services communicate with each other to complete a request.